waynchi/waynchi.github.io/_pages/about.md

 - Language Models as Agents
 - LLM Evaluation (especially in real-world settings)

 I completed my undergraduate and master's at the University of Southern California.
 Before starting my Ph.D., I spent around 7 years in industry working as an Applied Scientist at AWS (2019-2023) and NASA's Jet Propulsion Laboratory (2016-2019).
+I am grateful to be funded by NDSEG.
 If you are interested in any of my research topics or considering a Ph.D. after industry feel free to reach out.